 To log time you currently need to first select a project, then select the time entries report after which you can log your time against a project.
 We need to be able to log time against lots of different projects without always having an issue.

 To make this easier it would be nice to have a global time entry form where one can choose the project and enter the hours at the same time.
 Almost identical to the currently time logging screen only that you can select a project instead of an issue.

-#2 Updated by Olivier Jacquet over 1 year ago
+#2 Updated by Olivier Jacquet about 11 years ago

 - File redmine-timelog.patch added